go-pound/go-pound-soul-sand/README.md

 * [Continuity](https://modrinth.com/mod/continuity) removes the frames between adjacent glass blocks to create the appearance of a single unbroken pane.
 If you prefer vanilla-style glass, you can disable Continuity's resource pack in the game options.
 * [Couplings](https://modrinth.com/mod/couplings) opens connected doors, fence gates and trap doors.
 Finally!
 * [EMI](https://modrinth.com/mod/emi) is an improved in-game recipe viewer with a searchable database of blocks and items.
-* [FallingTree](https://modrinth.com/mod/fallingtree) speeds up your ruthless deforestation by only requiring you to break one block of a tree's trunk to fell the whole thing.
+* [FallingTree](https://modrinth.com/mod/fallingtree) speeds up your ruthless deforestation by adding a "Chopping" axe enchantment that enables you to fell an entire tree by breaking one of its logs.
+(Damage to your axe and the time it takes to break the log scales with the size of the tree, so you're only gaining the convenience of not needing to climb the tree to chop it down.)
 * [Inventory Profiles Next](https://modrinth.com/mod/inventory-profiles-next) adds sorting buttons to inventory screens, helps you move items between inventories, can automatically replace broken tools, and more.
 * [Iris](https://modrinth.com/mod/iris) adds support for third-party shader packs, such as [Complementary](https://www.curseforge.com/minecraft/customization/complementary-shaders).
 * [JourneyMap](https://modrinth.com/mod/journeymap) adds a highly customizable in-game map.